-During the next mechanism review, the parties shall evaluate the effectiveness and cost impacts of utilizing multiple low-income eligibility criteria, adhering to the statutory requirement that no public utility shall make or grant any unreasonable preference or advantage to any person or subject any person to any unreasonable prejudice or disadvantage.¶
+During the next mechanism review, the parties shall evaluate the effectiveness and cost impacts of utilizing multiple low-income eligibility criteria, adhering to the statutory requirement that no public utility shall

-- 4. Measure means, with respect to EE, an "energy efficiency measure, as defined in N.C.
-Gen. Stat. § 62-133.8(a)(4), that is new under G.S.
-62-133.9(a); and, with respect to DSM, an activity, initiative, or equipment, physical, or program change, that is new under N.C.
+- Measure means, with respect to EE, an "energy efficiency measure," as defined in N.C.
+Gen. Stat. § 62-133.8(a)(4), that is new within the meaning of N.C.
+Gen. Stat. § 62-133.9(a); and, with respect to DSM, an activity, initiative, or Program change, that is new under N.C.
 Gen. Stat. § 62-133.9(a) and satisfies the definition of "demand-side management" as set forth in N.C.
-Gen. Stat. § 62-133.8(a)(2). - 5.
-Measurement unit means the basic unit that is used to measure and track the (a) incurred costs; (b) Net Lost Revenues; and (c) net kilowatt (kW), kWh, and dollar savings net of Net-to-Gross (NTG) for DSM or EE measures installed in each vintage year.
-A measurement unit may consist of an individual measure or bundles of measures.
-Measurement units shall be requested by Duke Energy Carolinas and established by the Commission for each program in the program approval process, and shall be subject to modification by the Commission when appropriate.
-If measurement units have not been established for a particular program, the measurement units for that program shall be the individual measures, unless the Commission determines otherwise. - 6.
-Measurement unit is life means the estimated number of years that equipment or customer treatment associated with a measurement unit will operate if properly maintained or activities associated with the measurement unit will continue to be cost-effective, and produce energy (kWh) or peak demand (kW) savings, unless the Commission determines otherwise. - 8.
-7. Net Found Revenues means any increases in revenues resulting from any activity by Duke Energy Carolinas' public utility operations that causes a customer to increase demand or energy consumption, whether or not that activity has been approved pursuant to Rule R8-68.
-The dollar value of Net Found Revenues will be determined in a manner consistent with the determination of the dollar value of NLR provided in Paragraph No. 89 below.
-In determining which activities constitute Net Found Revenues, the "decision tree" adopted by Order in Docket No. E-7, Sub 831 on February 8, 2011, should be applied.
-Net Found Revenues may be reduced, if such reduction is approved as reasonable and appropriate by the Commission, by a decrease in revenues resulting from an activity by Duke Energy Carolinas' public utility operations that causes a customer to reduce demand or energy consumption (negative found revenues).
+Gen. Stat. § 62-133.8(a)(2). - 6.
+Measurement Unit means the basic unit that is used to measure and track the (a) incurred costs; (b) Net Lost Revenues; and (c) kilowatt (kW), kilowatt-hour (kWh), and dollar savings, net of Net-to-gross (NTG) effects for DSM or EE Measures installed in each Vintage Year.
+A Measurement Unit may consist of an individual Measure or bundle of Measures.
+Measurement units shall be requested by Duke Energy Progress (DEP) and established by the Commission for each Program in the Program approval process, and shall be subject to modification by the Commission when appropriate.
+If Measurement Units have not been established for a particular Program, the Measurement Units for that Program shall be the individual Measures, unless the Commission determines otherwise. - 7.
+8. Measurement Unit Life means the estimated number of years that equipment or customer treatment associated with a Measurement Unit will operate if properly maintained, or activities (services or customer behavior) associated with the Measurement Unit will continue to be cost-effective, and produce energy (kWh) or peak demand (kW) savings, unless the Commission determines otherwise. - 8.
+9. Net Found Revenues means any increases in revenues resulting from any activity by DEP's public utility operations that causes a customer to increase demand or energy consumption, whether or not that activity has been approved pursuant to Commission Rule R8-68.
+The dollar value of Net Found Revenues will be determined in a manner consistent with the determination of the dollar value of NLR provided in Paragraph No. 910 below.
+In determining which activities produce Net Found Revenues, the "Decision Tree" attached to this Mechanism as Attachment C will be applied.
+Net Found Revenues may be reduced, if such reduction is approved as reasonable and appropriate by the Commission, by a decrease in revenues resulting from an activity by DEP's public utility operations that causes a customer to reduce demand or energy consumption (negative found revenues).
 To be approved, it must be demonstrated that the activity producing the negative found revenues reduces the profitability of the Company.
-Additionally, the total amount of Net Found Revenues for a given vintage year will not be reduced to a level below zero by the inclusion of negative found revenues.¶
+Additionally, the total amount of

+Net Found Revenues for a given vintage year will not be reduced to a level below zero by the inclusion of negative found revenues.